-Policy sections needing input by the end of December include the following:
+BVCP staff requests input from Planning Commission by the end of December on the policy sections listed here:

 - Section 1: Core Values

 - Section 3: Natural Environment

 - Section 4: Energy and Climate

 - Section 5: Economy

 - Section 6: Transportation

 - Section 8: Community Well Being

-- Section 9: Food and Agriculture
+- Section 9: Agriculture and Food

 Sections 2 (Built Environment) and 7 (Housing) are proceeding on a different schedule.
-The revised content in those sections will reflect findings from scenario analyses currently underway, as well as input received in response to a second BVCP survey in November.
-Those sections are included for reference in Attachment B.
+The revised content in those sections will reflect findings from scenario analyses currently underway, as well as input received in response to a second BVCP survey underway through mid-December.
+Those sections are included for reference in Attachment B and as noted, staff will provide a brief update on housing policy discussions at the December meeting.

-During December, BVCP staff will incorporate feedback to further revise policy language.
 Staff will present revised policy language to city and county decision makers for approval in early 2017.
-Through the end of the year, staff will continue to revise and refine language in the draft policy sections based on input from city and county decision-makers as well as the public.
-Temporary endnotes in the attached draft policy sections are intended to explain the origin of the proposed changes.
+Note that temporary endnotes in the attached draft policy sections are intended to explain the origin of the proposed changes.
 Policies will be renumbered for the final draft, and several policies will be relocated within a new document structure designed to align with the city's sustainability framework.